pinkeyyy/monogame-framework-wpfinterop/Readme.md

 * WpfGame as a replacement for Game class.
 Note that due to WPF limitations the WpfGame will always run at a maximum 60 FPS in fixed step (Update and Draw are always called, no Updates are skipped).
 It is possible to lower the framerate via TargetElapsedTime)
 * WpfMouse and WpfKeyboard provide input per host instance.
 When multiple WpfGame instances are spawned, only one will receive input at any time
-* WpfGraphicsDeviceService as a dummy implementation of IGraphicsDeviceService (required by the content manager)
+* WpfGraphicsDeviceService as an implementation of IGraphicsDeviceService and IGraphicsDeviceManager (required by the content manager)
 * WpfGameComponent and WpfDrawableGameComponent as a replacement for the original ones which required a reference to a Game instance

 ## Mouse behaviour